suruliraajan/laravel-study-guide/README.md

 - Laravel File Viewer [https://github.com/vish4395/laravel-file-viewer]
 - Bring Laravel Tinker to Your Browser with PHP DevTools Console [https://fullstackintellect.com/bring-laravel-tinker-to-your-browser-with-php-devtools-console-25d8461d4941]
 - A package to handle the SEO in any Laravel-application [https://ralphjsmit.com/laravel-seo-package]
+- Level Up Your Laravel Forms with These 5 Validation Tricks [https://medium.com/@developerawam/level-up-your-laravel-forms-with-these-5-validation-tricks-eaeb42014425]

 ### TALL Stack Development